Loading...

 Our IICRC-certified contractor network across Brisbane and Queensland specialises in flood recovery, water damage restoration, and the rapid mould remediation that Brisbane's humidity levels demand.
 With average humidity sitting at 63%, any water intrusion event requires immediate professional response to prevent mould colonisation — which can begin within 24-48 hours in Brisbane's warm, moist conditions.

 From emergency water extraction and structural drying to complete flood recovery and insurance claims support, we provide end-to-end disaster recovery services across Brisbane.
 We bill you directly so restoration begins immediately, and provide comprehensive documentation to support your insurance claim.
-Payment plans are available through Blue Fire Finance.
+Payment plans are available through Equipped Commercial Finance.

 Properties in Brisbane face specific environmental hazards that influence the type and frequency of disaster recovery services needed.
 Understanding these risks helps property owners prepare and respond effectively.